 Do a daily review

 Take five to ten minutes at your day's start to review your to-do list and sort things by importance.

 An editorial calendar might help you stay on track with social media and your blog.

 Identify your MITs

 Your most important tasks or MITs get top billing on your schedule.
-If you look at your plan and everything seems like an MIT, you need to work on sorting by deadlines and importance.
-We all love to get things done, but every single task isn't an MIT.
+If you look at your plan and everything seems like an MIT, you must work on sorting by deadlines and importance.
+We all love getting things done, but every task isn't an MIT.

 Stick to the two-minute rule.

 If you find a quick task that takes less than two minutes, do it now.
 You don't want to overload your list with small things and overwhelm yourself.

 Add it to your list and check it off when you're done.
 That's a great feeling and will help motivate you to keep going.

 End your day with a list

 Take a few minutes at the end of the day to update your list for the next day.
 Knowing that you'll get to them tomorrow will help you release some of your work anxiety.

 If you don't write things down, chances are they won't get completed.
 Or you'll forget them.
-You'll be more efficient and effective with a list of tasks that will lead to achieving your goals.
+You'll be more efficient and effective with a list of tasks leading to achieving your goals.

 Stop the glorification of busy

 “Omigod, I'm so busy!”
 We hear this and say this over and over again daily.
 We need to stop glorifying overworking ourselves and our busyness.

-Our two primary metrics for success are money and power, and they drive us to work more extended hours, sleep with our phones and tablets, miss important moments with our families and impacts our health.
+Our two primary metrics for success are money and power, and they drive us to work more extended hours, sleep with our phones and tablets, miss important moments with our families, and impacts our health.
 Arianna Huffington proposes a third metric for success: thriving.
 When you thrive, you care for your health, get enough sleep, and do not live to work.

 “We think, mistakenly, that success is the result of the amount of time we put in at work, instead of the quality of time we put in.”
 Arianna Huffington